Demi-urge/menace_sandbox/docs/dynamic_module_mapping.md

 `sandbox_runner` automatically discovers modules that are not referenced by any tests.
 The self‑test service loads `sandbox_data/orphan_modules.json` or generates it using `discover_recursive_orphans` when missing and follows orphan dependencies by default.
+The helper returns a mapping of each newly discovered module to the module(s) that imported it, allowing callers to reconstruct dependency chains for targeted workflows.
 Modules that pass their tests are merged into `module_map.json` so future runs treat them like regular members of their assigned groups.
 When the integration succeeds simple one-step workflows are created for the new modules so they can be benchmarked immediately.